Birdchain Trading Down 1.5% Over Last 7 Days (BIRD)

 Birdchain Coin Profile

 Birdchain (CRYPTO:BIRD) is a coin.
 It was first traded on October 16th, 2021.
 Birdchain’s total supply is 287,504,829 coins and its circulating supply is 279,797,494 coins.
+Birdchain’s official Twitter account is @birdchain_io and its Facebook page is accessible here.
 Birdchain’s official website is www.birdchainapp.com.
 Birdchain’s official message board is medium.com/@birdchain_io.
 The Reddit community for Birdchain is /r/birdchain and the currency’s Github account can be viewed here.
-Birdchain’s official Twitter account is @birdchain_io and its Facebook page is accessible here.

 Birdchain Coin Trading